Abhishek-dev1/LAN-CHAT/README.md

   ./client IP_ADDRESS SERVER_PORT_NO.
 ```
 #### (if not worrk then use g++ client.cpp -lpthread -o client instead of above command)
+##### TO RUN THIS IN LINUX BASED OS JUST SKIP THE INSTALLATION OD CYGWIN AND FOLLOW THE SAME STEPS
 ## Example

 ##### Server